CoursesTyped content with Sanity TypeGenGenerating types for GROQ query results

 npm i groq

-import { groq } from 'next-sanity'
+import { defineQuery } from 'next-sanity'

-const EVENTS_QUERY = groq`*[_type == "event" && defined(slug.current)]{_id, name, slug, date}|order(date desc)`;
+const EVENTS_QUERY = defineQuery(`*[_type == "event" && defined(slug.current)]{_id, name, slug, date}|order(date desc)`)

-Return to the Studio folders and run the sanity typegen generate command again.
+Return to the Studio folders and run the npx sanity typegen generate command again.
 It should pick up the GROQ query, and the output should be like this:

 Terminal